 Tips for Success Using LinkedIn to Promote Your Event:

-- Gauge the appropriateness of your event.
+• Gauge the appropriateness of your event.
 If it’s not something that fits well in a professional environment, it might be better to focus your efforts on other social media platforms.

-- Craft your message to appeal to the userbase.
+• Craft your message to appeal to the user base.
 For example, if you’re promoting a fundraiser on other social media channels, you might push more of the fun aspects.
 However, if you’re promoting it on LinkedIn, you could see benefits from mixing in subtle nods to potential networking opportunities.

 How to Promote an Event on Twitter

 Brevity is the soul of wit, right?
 Twitter is a fast-paced social media platform that gives you a limited 160 characters to get your message across to potential event attendees.
 And while this might seem like a drawback, it’s actually a great exercise in helping you dial down your core message for more effective results.
-Additionally, Twitter has a lot of backend technology that can help you through both free and paid avenues to get your message out.

 Tips for Success Using Twitter to Promote Your Event:

-- Your goal with Twitter marketing should be to inspire the people that see your message to click on a link for more information.
+• Your goal with Twitter marketing should be to inspire the people that see your message to click on a link for more information.

-- When crafting your message, focus more on the benefits and less on the details.
+• When crafting your message, focus more on the benefits and less on the details.
 Instead of using your character space to give all the nitty-gritty details, talk more about the exciting aspects of the event.
 You can include all of the additional details on the event page through the link.

-- Reach out to people who are involved in your event and ask for a retweet.
+• Reach out to people who are involved in your event and ask for a retweet.
 The more eyes you can get on your message about your event, the better.

 The Next Step

 It’s never too early to start building your social media audience.
 The larger you can build your audience, the less you need to spend to reach more people.
 Effectively using social media to promote events generally involves a mix of free and paid campaigns.
-The larger you can drive your audience size (which does take time), the fewer financial resources you need to put towards the paid side of the house.
+The larger you can drive your audience size (which does take time), the fewer financial resources you need to put toward the paid side of the house.

-But the most important part of using social media to promote events is to have somewhere effective to drive the traffic.
+But the most important part of using social media to promote events is to have somewhere effective to drive traffic.
 If you successfully get someone interested in the event but you have no way of giving them more information or selling a ticket on the spot (online), you may miss out on getting them to attend.

 A great way to solve all of these issues under one roof is with Event Espresso.
 The user-friendly full event management program lets you easily create full event listings with all the details and even sell tickets and take registrations right on the spot!
 It’s the greatest way to get your message out and capitalize on your social media promotion efforts.